Qaid

 Preparing Your Theme

-1. Unique class name: Use a distinctive prefix like .qaid-theme-yourname to avoid conflicts
+1. Unique class name: Use a distinctive prefix like .qaid-theme-yourname to avoid colliding with other community themes

-2. Complete styling: Include styles for default, hover, and active states for both buttons
+2. Complete styling: Include styles for default, hover, and active states for both the up and down buttons

-3. Accessibility: Ensure sufficient color contrast (4.5:1 minimum for text)
+3. Accessibility: Ensure sufficient color contrast (4.5:1 minimum for text and meaningful UI)

-4. Clean code: Remove any project-specific values or unnecessary CSS
+4. Clean code: Remove project-specific values or unused CSS before sharing

 The Publishing Process